- About Us

 Tri-Agency Open Access Policy

-Canada's three major research funding agencies --the Natural Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canadian Institutes of Health Research (CIHR) -- expect to announce details of a Tri-Agency Open Access policy in Fall 2014.
+Canada's three major research funding agencies --the Natural Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canadian Institutes of Health Research (CIHR) -- have announced a new Tri-Agency Open Access Policy on Publications requiring grant recipients to make the results of their research freely available online.

-The policy follows a consultation period held in the fall of 2013.
+The final policy follows a consultation period held in the fall of 2013.

 In November and December 2013, the James A. Gibson Library and the Office of Research Services collected feedback from Brock University stakeholders on Canada's draft Tri-Agency Open Access Policy.